Got Plant-based Milk? A Beginners Guide

 Cashew milk has the added bonus of being creamier and thicker than most nut milks.

-There are differences between canned coconut milk mostly used for cooking and the coconut that comes in a carton and is meant for drinking.
-Both are made of the meat of the coconut, but the later is diluted and fortified, while the former is concentrated, with a high percentage of fat.
-We’ll focus on the “dairy alternative” coconut milk that comes in a carton and naturally contains iron and potassium, and is fortified with calcium and vitamin D.
+There are differences between canned coconut milk used for cooking and the coconut milk that comes in a carton meant for drinking.
+Both are made of the meat of the coconut.
+The later is diluted and fortified, while the former is concentrated, with a high percentage of fat.
+For this beginner’s guide to plant-based milk, we’ll focus on the “dairy alternative” coconut milk that comes in a carton.
+This type naturally contains iron and potassium, and is fortified with calcium and vitamin D.

 These are normally produced with oats or other cereals like brown rice.
 Because of this, they tend to contain more carbohydrates than nut milk.

-These milks naturally contain iron, fiber, and folic acid, and about half the protein of cow milk.
-They are usually fortified with calcium and vitamin D as well.
+These milks naturally contain iron, fiber, and folic acid.
+They generally have about half the protein of cow milk.
+Additionally, they are usually fortified with calcium and vitamin D.

-This is another hypoallergenic alternative like hemp and rice milks, but with more carbohydrates, and about 7g of protein per cup—almost as much as cow milk.
+This is another hypoallergenic alternative like hemp and rice milks.
+However, it has more carbohydrates, and about 7g of protein per cup.
+That’s almost as much protein as cow milk!

 Like most plant milk, pea milk is fortified with calcium and vitamin D.

-Its sustainability is important, too, as peas are easy and cheap to produce.
-Pea milk has a much smaller water footprint than almond milk and a much smaller carbon footprint than cow milk.
+Its relationship with sustainability is important too.
+Peas are easy and cheap to produce.
+Pea milk has a smaller water footprint than almond milk and a smaller carbon footprint than cow milk.

 There is no shortage of sources for dairy milk alternatives.
-Once again, plants demonstrate never-ending beauty in their versatility, generosity, and vast functionality with these few examples.
-There’s more!
+As always, plants continue to delight us with never-ending beauty in their versatility, generosity, and vast functionality with these few examples.